profitphil/QXMR-Staking-Smart-Contract-Proposal/README.md

 - **QXMR Burning:** Optional QXMR burn feature to boost APY, promoting token scarcity and enhancing value for all holders.
 - **Wallet Integration:** Seamless compatibility with Qubic’s web and mobile wallets for a smooth and secure staking experience.
 - **Dashboard:** Real-time analytics displaying stake performance, QXMR earnings, and lock history for informed decision-making.
+- **Deflationary:** 5% of rewards is burned, reducing overall Qubic supply.
-- **Shareholder Rewards:** 3% of rewards allocated to smart contract shareholders, aligning incentives across the ecosystem.
+- **Shareholder Rewards:** 5% of rewards allocated to smart contract shareholders, aligning incentives across the ecosystem.

 ## Components to Be Developed (High-Level)